En-ROADS User Guide🔗

-By Andrew Jones, Yasmeen Zahar, Ellie Johnston, John Sterman, Lori Siegel, Cassandra Ceballos, Travis Franck, Florian Kapmeier, Stephanie McCauley, Rebecca Niles, Caroline Reed, Juliette Rooney-Varga, and Elizabeth Sawin
+By Janet Chikofsky, Ellie Johnston, Andrew Jones, Yasmeen Zahar, Clara Iglesias, Chris Campbell, John Sterman, Lori Siegel, Cassandra Ceballos, Travis Franck, Florian Kapmeier, Stephanie McCauley, Rebecca Niles, Caroline Reed, Juliette Rooney-Varga, and Elizabeth Sawin

 This guide provides background on the dynamics of En-ROADS, tips for using the simulator, general descriptions, real-world examples, slider settings, and model structure notes for the different sliders in En-ROADS.

 In addition to this User Guide there is:

 - A general support knowledge base at support.climateinteractive.org with frequently asked questions and a contact form

 - An in-depth online training on using En-ROADS that can be taken at anytime

 - An extensive En-ROADS Technical Reference that covers model assumptions and structure, as well as references for data sources.